SamanthaBooth81/foody-family/README.md

 This was tested by clicking either the recipe image or title to ensure the detail page loads and checking the title matches the title on the recipe card.
 This was further checked by viewing the details on the admin page compared to the websites recipe detail page to ensure they match.

-Both the recipe card and the recipe details can be views without being logged in.
+Both the recipe card and the recipe details can be viewed without being logged in.

 ### **Community User**
 - As a Community User I can log into my own account so I can update my Password if necessary.

-This was tested by creating a non-admin account and changing the password via the change password page.
+This was tested by creating additional accounts and changing the password via the change password page for multiple users including the admin.
 This page is only visible if a user logged into their account.
 The user can only change their password if they input the correct current password.
 If a correct password or the new passwords do not match an error message is displayed to the user.

 - As a Community User I register an account so that I can create, update, and delete my own recipes.